Youssef-Hassane/AirBnB_clone_test/README.md

 1. Be pycodestyle compliant: 		Completed ✅
 2. Unittests: 				NOT STARTED ❌
 3. BaseModel: 				Completed ✅
-4. Create BaseModel from dictionary:	IN PROGRESS BY ALMASY 👨🏻‍💻
+4. Create BaseModel from dictionary:	Completed ✅
-5. Store first object: 			NOT STARTED ❌
+5. Store first object: 			IN PROGRESS BY ALMASY 👨🏻‍💻
 6. Console 0.0.1:			NOT STARTED ❌
 7. Console 0.1:				NOT STARTED ❌
 8. First User:				NOT STARTED ❌